Recurring Saturday Night Live characters and sketches introduced 2001–02: Gay Hitler

 Gay Hitler (Chris Kattan) was a character loosely based on a theory described in German historian Lothar Machtan's book The Hidden Hitler, which attempts to prove that Adolf Hitler was a homosexual.
 The flamboyant Hitler character was known for the catchphrase "Sprechen Sie dick?"
 Gay Hitler was the author of the fictional autobiography Mein Boyfriend, a satire of Hitler's actual autobiography Mein Kampf.
 Gay Hitler also appeared as Speed Skating Hitler, rendering the Sieg Heil salute repeatedly as he skated in place.
-Debuted October 13, 2001.
+His first appearance was on October 13, 2001.

 A scene in the film Step Brothers shows fellow SNL cast member Will Ferrell dressed as a Nazi asking the antagonist "Sprechen sie dick?".

-Nicole, The Girl With No Gaydar
+She's The Girl With No Gaydar!!!

-A Rachel Dratch sketch.
+Rachel Dratch plays Nicole, a woman who is comically clueless about other people's orientations.
+The sketch begins and ends with a song-and-dance routine about Nicole's lack of gaydar.
 Debuted November 3, 2001.